 George W. Bush

-It started with the invasion of Iraq by US and British forces on the grounds of its supposed possession of weapons of mass destruction, a declaration that was never confirmed by intelligence.
-Moreover, later on, The Financial Times published the cost of Iraq's reconstruction, calculated at $139 billion.
+It started with the invasion of Iraq by US and British forces on the grounds of its supposed possession of weapons of mass destruction.
+This declaration was never confirmed by intelligence.
+Moreover, The Financial Times later The Financial Times published the cost of Iraq's reconstruction, calculated at $139 billion.
 A subsidiary of Halliburton, which was once run by Dick Cheney, vice-president of George W. Bush, was awarded at least $39.5bn in federal contracts related to the Iraq war.
-GWB showed the world not only that the US could attack any country without a just cause, but also that it was good business to do so.
+GWB showed the world that the US could attack any country without a just cause and that it was good business to do so.
 That’s a hell of moral ground to sustain a war for 20 years.

-President Obama announced the death of Osama bin Laden, on May 2, 2012.
-Not in Afghanistan, but Pakistan.
+President Obama announced the death of Osama bin Laden on May 2, 2012.
+Not in Afghanistan, but in Pakistan.
 Expectedly, he de-escalated the war in Afghanistan, implementing the progressive withdrawal of troops, which at the end of his presidency amounted to 10,000 soldiers.
-However, he showed an unexpected lack of strategic vision, when implementing his “Charting a new course on Cuba” for two reasons.
+However, he showed an unexpected lack of strategic vision when implementing his “Charting a new course on Cuba” for two reasons.
 By signing his new policy, he granted the Cuban government a free ride to continue oppressing the Cuban people.
 But that issue is secondary to the fact that during two years of negotiations, Obama completely missed the point that Venezuela, an oil-rich strategic ally of the US since the 1920s, had been turned into a de facto colony of Cuba, which had been a puppet state of the Soviet Union, and was a close Russian ally.
-Consequently, Obama, innocently, handed Venezuela in a silver platter to Putin.
+Consequently, Obama innocently handed Venezuela on a silver platter to Putin.
 Today, Venezuela and Cuba are Putin’s strategic beachheads in America.

-The US-led western alliance suffered an inflection point during Donald Trump’s presidency, characterized by his particular style of fighting and undermining the authority of traditional US allies, specifically, NATO and the EU.
-Furthermore, he also eulogized dictators around the world, “falling in love” with Kim Jong Un, declaring himself a ‘big fan’ of Turkey’s leader Erdoğan, and saying that Xi Jinping is a “very good man.”
-Moreover, he had in his private business, possible conflicts of interest with strongmen around the world, like Rodrigo Duterte, Philippines, Xi Jinping, China, Abdel-Fattah el-Sissi, Egypt, Recep Tayyip Erdoğan, Turkey, and more importantly, Vladimir Putin, Russia.
+The US-led western alliance suffered an inflection point during Donald Trump’s presidency, characterized by his particular fighting style and undermining of the authority of traditional US allies, specifically NATO and the EU.
+Furthermore, he also eulogized dictators worldwide, “falling in love” with Kim Jong Un, declaring himself a “big fan” of Turkey’s leader Erdoğan, and saying that Xi Jinping is a “very good man.”
+Moreover, he had in his private business possible conflicts of interest with strongmen around the world, like Rodrigo Duterte, Philippines, Xi Jinping, China, Abdel-Fattah el-Sissi, Egypt, Recep Tayyip Erdoğan, Turkey, and more importantly, Vladimir Putin, Russia.
 The next day after the invasion of Ukraine began, he said about Putin: “I went in yesterday and there was a television screen, and I said, ‘This is genius.’
-Putin declares a big portion of Ukraine, Putin declares it as independent.
+Putin declares a big portion of Ukraine, Putin declares it as an independent.
 Oh, that’s wonderful”.

 America’s image abroad rebounded with the transition from Trump to Joe Biden.
-Nevertheless, Biden’s leadership capacity came under public scrutiny with the disastrous and poorly planned US retirement from Afghanistan, which de facto declared the war's victory for the Taliban, and spearheaded the world’s largest humanitarian crisis, with twenty million people on the brink of famine in that country.
-Biden, faced with the Ukrainian conflict, received a world-class leadership lesson when he invited Volodimir Zelensky, the Ukrainian President, to be evacuated out of his besieged country.
+Nevertheless, Biden’s leadership capacity came under public scrutiny with the disastrous and poorly planned US retirement from Afghanistan, which de facto declared the war's victory for the Taliban and spearheaded the world’s largest humanitarian crisis, with twenty million people on the brink of famine in that country.
+Faced with the Ukrainian conflict, Biden received a world-class leadership lesson when he invited Volodimir Zelensky, the Ukrainian President, to be evacuated from his besieged country.
 We all know Zelensky’s answer.

 The Empire Strikes

-Putin, this time around, encountered a feeble leadership from the US, a divided EU, and a weakened NATO, in which Germany, who had denied weapons to Ukraine and had prohibited the overflight over its territory of NATO planes carrying supplies to the besieged country, now scrambles to ship weapons there.
-No wonder, Putin dared to invade Ukraine.
+Putin, this time around, encountered feeble leadership from the US, a divided EU, and a weakened NATO, in which Germany, who had denied weapons to Ukraine and had prohibited the overflight over its territory of NATO planes carrying supplies to the besieged country, now scrambles to ship weapons there.
+No wonder Putin dared to invade Ukraine.
 He knew that his mighty army wouldn’t have any military response from the west.
-The western response to Ukraine has been too little too late.
-Shame on the western leaders.
+The western reaction to Ukraine has been too little too late.
+Shame on the west of leaders.

 “Russian Ship, Go F… Yourself!”

 But the Tsar did not count on the Ukrainian people's resolve to be free.
-A widely viewed video, shows 13 Ukrainian soldiers, members of the Snake Island garrison, who most probably lost their lives after answering to the Russian ship that was asking for their surrender, “Russian ship, go f… yourself!”.
-That answer catalyzed the resolve of the nation and became a slogan for the battles ahead.
+A widely viewed video shows 13 Ukrainian soldiers, members of the Snake Island garrison, who most probably lost their lives after answering the Russian ship asking for their surrender, “Russian ship, go f… yourself!”.
+That answer catalyzed the nation’s resolve and became a slogan for the battles ahead.

-President Zelensky, who has been a source of inspiration not only to his country but also to the world, denied an invitation of the US to extract him from Ukraine, saying “I want to fight!
+President Zelensky, who has been a source of inspiration not only to his country but also to the world, denied an invitation from the US to extract him from Ukraine, saying, “I want to fight!
 Give me the weapons, not a ticket!”.
 Another example of resolve was given by the ex-president of Ukraine, Petrov Poroshenko, who handed guns to a group of civilian self-defense units.

 Zelensky decreed a general mobilization of 90 days, and immediately, thousands of Ukrainians, according to most news outlets reporting from inside the country, lined up to receive guns, willing to give their lives instead of becoming second-class citizens of the Russian empire.
-The will of the Ukrainian people shows everywhere, from protesting before a town hall taken by the Russians, to standing in front of a main battle tank, to molotoving an armored vehicle from a passing car.
+The will of the Ukrainian people shows everywhere, from protesting before a town hall taken by the Russians to standing in front of main battle tanks to molotoving an armored vehicle from a passing car.

-The problem with civil resistance is that it is voluntary, poorly organized, and consists mostly of scattered groups of civilians holding small arms and Molotov bombs.
-As courageous as it might be, it is expected that when the bulk of the Russian battle units reach the main cities, they would probably, as shown on Snake Island and other places throughout Ukraine, will fight those ill-trained militia units with heavy guns and tanks, causing widespread mayhem.
+The problem with civil resistance is that it is voluntary, poorly organized, and consists mainly of scattered groups of civilians holding small arms and Molotov bombs.
+As courageous as it might be, it is expected that when the bulk of the Russian battle units reach the main cities, they will probably, as shown on Snake Island and other places throughout Ukraine, fight those ill-trained militia units with heavy guns and tanks, causing widespread mayhem.

-Before this conflict is over, the price that Ukrainians are going to pay for their freedom will most probably rise enormously, especially in civilian lives.
-There is already a humanitarian emergency taking place, as Ukraine’s health minister reported that 352 people, including 14 children, had been killed and around 1,684, including 116 children, have been wounded during Europe’s largest land war since World War II.
+Before this conflict is over, the price that Ukrainians will pay for their freedom will probably rise enormously, especially in civilian lives.
+There is already a humanitarian emergency, as Ukraine’s health minister reported that 352 people, including 14 children, had been killed and around 1,684, including 116 children, have been wounded during Europe’s most significant war since World War II.
 Additionally, more than half a million refugees have left Ukraine in four days, and the EU is preparing to receive millions of them soon.